Pilots in line for big raises amid global travel disruptions

 The deal is likely to raise concern on Wall Street about rising expenses.
 Airlines have already seen their costs per seat rise more sharply as travel has rebounded from the worst of the pandemic.

-JPMorgan airline analyst Jamie Baker said the deal probably exceeds United’s previous forecasts of rising costs.
+JPMorgan airline analyst Jamie Baker said the deal probably exceeds United’s previous expectations for rising costs.
 He said pilots at Alaska, American, Delta and Southwest will use the United tentative agreement in their negotiations, and that other work groups at United will seek similar increases to those of the pilots.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.